-If you were curious about the High School Graduation Requirements by State 2022 or for any other year, then you may be in for a considerable undertaking.
-The general graduation requirements for most schools are similar across the US, but every state has its own curriculum and coursework designs.
+If you were curious about the high school graduation requirements for the class of 2022, you may be in for a considerable research undertaking.
+The general graduation requirements for most schools are similar across the U.S., but every state has its own curriculum and coursework designs.

 Although the majority of high schools in the country offer standard diplomas, several states also offer alternative diploma options.
 Six of those states also offer more than one type of standard diploma pursuit.
 States also may offer learning pathways that give recommendations for students’ high school coursework based on their post-graduation goals.
 A career pathway, a college pathway, and a technical pathway are common examples.

 Exit exams are a newer tool being used by high schools across the country today, in fact, many schools require minimum exit exam scores as a condition of grade promotion and or graduating.
 By the same token, many states have dropped the exit exams entirely.